KristoferMar/Javascript-Guide/README.md

 - Reference Data Types: Accessed by reference.
 Objects that are stored on the heap.
 A pointer to a location in memory.

 Learn more in under js_basics --> datatypes.js

+### Async javaScript

+There are a few ways to work with Async code
+- Callbacks
+- Promises
+- Async/Await